-I have lived in New Zealand and worked at Massey University since 1994.
+I have worked at Massey University since 1994.
 Previously I lectured at Leicester University in England, following ten years as a teacher of students with special educational needs in primary and secondary schools.

 The first requires examination of policy trajectories: how do particular aspects of education get framed as 'problems' or 'crises' that government needs to address, what language and processes are used to frame policy options and on what basis does the preferred policy option get selected?
 Then, how does the machinery of government, the polity, gear up to persuade teachers that it is in their interests to change their customary ways of teaching and interacting with students?

 The second looks at the extent to which, and how, teachers and their representatives respond to policy.
 Do they change?
 On what basis do they accept new education policy as valuable, or not?
 How long does it take for policy to change teaching and learning practices?
 Whcih policies are beneficial, and which harmful?

 Papers on these questions have been published in Teaching and Teacher Education, Journal of Educational Administration and History, Journal of Education Policy, Cambridge Journal of Education, Educational Research and Learning Culture and Social Interaction.

 For many years I had a leadership role in research ethics at Massey, nationally, and in the New Zealand Association for Research in Education; and now the Association for Visual Pedagogies .
 The issues that interest me here concern:

 Papers on these issues have been published in the International Journal of Research and Method in Education, Educational Action Research, Ethics and Education, Education Policty Futures and Educational Philosophy and Theory.